This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Migraine medicines are used to help prevent a migraine or stop it once it starts.
+- Migraine medicines are used to help prevent or stop a migraine.

 - Antinausea medicine may be given to calm your stomach and to help prevent vomiting.
 This medicine can also help relieve pain.